 There are 3 exams for this course as listed on the class schedule.
-You will have 75 minutes to complete Exam 1 and Exam 2.
+You will have 55 minutes to complete Exam 1 and Exam 2.
 You will have 110 minutes for the Final Exam.
 You will be allowed one 8.5"x11", double-sided, typed-or-handwritten note sheet for each exam.
-The final exam is Wednesday at 2:00pm.